streetsidesoftware/cspell-dicts/dictionaries/hu_HU/README.md

 GPL-3.0

-## Source
+### Source

-Source: [Wooorm's Hungarian Dictionary][wooorm-hu-dict] which is based on [Magyar Ispell][magyarispell].
+"[Wooorm's Hungarian Dictionary][wooorm-hu-dict]" which is based on "[Magyar Ispell][magyarispell]".

-Magyar Ispell is licensed under the GPL-3.0 license, see its [LICENSE][magyarispell-license] for details.
+"Magyar Ispell" is licensed under the GPL-3.0 license, see its [LICENSE][magyarispell-license] for details.

-Wooorm's dictionaries is licensed under the MIT license, see its [LICENSE][wooorm-license] for details.
+"Wooorm's dictionaries" is licensed under the MIT license, see its [LICENSE][wooorm-license] for details.

 [magyarispell-license]: https://raw.githubusercontent.com/laszlonemeth/magyarispell/master/COPYING.GPL3
 [magyarispell]: https://github.com/laszlonemeth/magyarispell